Ctrl-Admiral/Programming-Techniques/specs (1).md

 When the logic of a program guarantees that a given instance of a base class is in fact an instance of a particular derived class, then a `dynamic_cast` may be used freely on the object.
 Usually one can use a `static_cast` as an alternative in such situations.

 Decision trees based on type are a strong indication that your code is on the wrong track.
+**Bad code**
 ```
 if (typeid(*data) == typeid(D1)) {
   ...